Scarface (1932 film): Music

 Due to the film's urban setting, nondiegetic music (not visible on the screen or implied to be present in the story) was not used in the film.
-The only music that appears in the film is during the opening and closing credits and during scenes in the movie where music appears naturally in the film's action such as in the nightclub.
+The only music that appears in the film is during the opening and closing credits and during scenes where music appears naturally in the film's action, such as in the nightclub.
 Adolf Tandler served as the film's musical director, while Gus Arnheim served as the orchestra's conductor.
 Gus Arnheim and his Cocoanut Grove Orchestra perform "Saint Louis Blues" by W.C.
 Handy and "Some of These Days" by Shelton Brooks in the nightclub.
 The tune Tony whistles in the film is the sextet from Gaetano Donizetti's opera Lucia di Lammermoor.
 This tune is accompanied by words that translate to, "What restrains me in such a moment?", and this tune continues to appear during violent scenes in the movie.
 The song Cesca sings while playing the piano is "Wreck of the Old 97".

 Cultural references

 The serious play Tony and his friends go to see, leaving at the end of Act 2, is John Colton and Clemence Randolph's Rain, based on W. Somerset Maugham's story "Miss Sadie Thompson".
 The play opened on Broadway in 1922 and ran throughout the 1920s.
 (A film version of the play, also titled Rain and starring Joan Crawford, was released by United Artists the same year as Scarface.)
-Though fairly inconspicuous in the film, and unnoticed by most viewers, the Camonte family was meant to be partially modeled after the Italo-Spanish Borgia family.
+Though relatively inconspicuous in the film, and unnoticed by most viewers, the Camonte family was meant to be partially modeled after the Italo-Spanish Borgia family.
 This was most prominent through the subtle and arguably incestuous relationship Tony Camonte and his sister share.
 Camonte's excessive jealousy of his sister's affairs with other men hint at this relationship.
 Coincidentally, Donizetti wrote the opera for Lucrezia Borgia, about the Borgia family, and Lucia di Lammermoor from where Tony Camonte's whistle tune comes.